andrewankenobi/DataGenAIHackaton/6.Table Content Inference/README.md

 ## License

-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the GNU General Public License version 3 (GPLv3).